hashicorp/terraform/examples/aws-rds/README.md

 If you need to use existing security groups and subnets, remove the sg.tf and subnets.tf files and replace the corresponidng sections in main.tf under aws_db_instance

+Pass the password variable through your ENV variable.

 Several paraneters are externalized, review the different variables.tf files and change them to fit your needs.
 Carefully review the CIDR blocks, egress/ingress rules, availability zones that are very specific to your account.

 Once ready run 'terraform plan' to review.
 At the minimum, provide the vpc_id as input variable.